Best Practices and Issues that Arise in DCF Models

 It is important to assess whether the level of investment assumed in the DCF model is reasonable, based on the assumed level of growth of the cash flows.

-A key consideration will be to understand what is the cause of the growth in the cash flows.
+A key consideration will be to understand the cause of the growth in the cash flows.
 It logically follows that the more the growth in the cash flows is driven by making investments in capital (rather than through making investments in labour, increasing productivity, increasing the sales price or increasing efficiency), the higher the level of investment in capital that should be included in the DCF model.

 Another consideration is the industry in which the company operates.
 All other things being equal, to achieve the same level of growth, a company operating in a capital-intensive industry will need to invest in more capital than a company operating in a labour-intensive industry.